duttm/Hybrid_Bottom-Up_Coarse-Grained_Model_for_Aromatic_Peptides/f3/README.md

 Our coarse-graining workflow is:

 1. [AA Reference](AA) : First, we sample trajectories from AA simulations using the Amber99 force field.
-This repo includes setup files to run 1-peptide and 25-peptide simulations, which are the concentrations used in the Force Field Development sections.
+This repo includes setup files to run 1-peptide and 25-peptide simulations, which are the concentrations used in the Force Field Development sections for our 2023 manuscript.
+All simulations in this project are executed using GROMACS 2018 [[website](https://www.gromacs.org/)] [[ref](https://doi.org/10.1016/j.softx.2015.06.001)]
+All CG force field development routines are executed using VOTCA 1.6 [[website](https://www.votca.org/)] [[ref](https://doi.org/10.1021/ct900369w)]

-2. Force Field Development: We have used Force Matching (FM) [[1](https://doi.org/10.1021/jp044629q)] and Iterative Boltzmann Inversion (IBI) [[2](https://doi.org/10.1002/1439-7641(20020916)3:9%3C754::AID-CPHC754%3E3.0.CO;2-U),[4](https://doi.org/10.1002/jcc.10307)] to derive CG potentials.
-Both coarse-graining techniques are implememted using the VOTCA [[3](https://doi.org/10.1021/ct900369w)] package.
+2. Force Field Development: We have used Force Matching (FM) [[ref](https://doi.org/10.1021/jp044629q)] and Iterative Boltzmann Inversion (IBI) [[ref](https://doi.org/10.1002/1439-7641(20020916)3:9%3C754::AID-CPHC754%3E3.0.CO;2-U)][[ref](https://doi.org/10.1002/jcc.10307)] to derive CG potentials.
+Both coarse-graining techniques are implememted using the VOTCA [[ref](https://doi.org/10.1021/ct900369w)] package.
     - [AR1 ff-development](AR1/ff-development)
     - [AR3 ff-development](AR3/ff-development)